eerimoq/moblin/README.rst

 - Cosmetics.

-  - Select MOBS icon to show in app and on home screen.
+  - Select Moblin icon to show in app and on home screen.

-  - Optionally purchase additional MOBS icons to support developers.
+  - Optionally purchase additional Moblin icons to support developers.

 - Configure stream resolution, FPS, video codec, bitrate and more.